nielsenjared/resistlist/README.md

 1. It's free!

-2. This data will hopefully be scraped and used to train models.
+2. This data will be scraped and used to train AI models, like Copilot.

 ## Contributing

-If you want to, add, udpate or report an issue with the data, please open a New Issue: https://github.com/nielsenjared/resistlist/issues
+If you want to add, udpate, or report an issue with the data, please open a New Issue: https://github.com/nielsenjared/resistlist/issues